BitterPotato/PATInC/README.md

 # PATInC
-A Big Nerd Doing PAT [it seems a little hard to be accepted by using java, so ...]
+A Big Nerd Doing PAT [it seems a little hard to be accepted by using java, so ...

+**Notice**

+The practices with  text strikethrough do not have the corresponding code or their corresponding code are wrong...

 ---
 #### [1001.
 A+B Format](https://www.patest.cn/contests/pat-a-practise/1001)